vefunder/protocol-research-review/articles/Metronome/metronome_report.md

 1. **Is it possible for a single entity to rug its users?**

 Yes.
 Due to the powers of the [2-of-4 treasury multisig wallet](https://etherscan.io/address/0xd1DE3F9CD4AE2F23DA941a67cA4C739f8dD9Af33), the entire protocol can essentially be shut down at any moment by two people who work for the same private U.S. company (Bloq).
 This degree of centralisation may be justifiable at this relatively early stage of Metronome 2.0.
 Still, it poses a clear risk for users.
-While the team has outlined plans to gradually decentralize, this remains mostly just a promise.
+While the team has outlined plans to gradually decentralise, this remains mostly just a promise.